theChriscen/Retro-Funding/docs/s7-devtooling.md

    - These weights have the effect of favoring one type of link over another.

 1. **Event-Type Weights**

    - There are `event_type` weights for both GitHub events (e.g., commit code, forked, etc.) and package events (e.g., npm dependency added, crates dependency added, etc.).
    - These weights have the effect of favoring one type of event over another.
    - They can also be set to zero, effectively removing that link type from the graph.

+1. **Utility Weights**

+   - As of M3, each algorithm can specify a `utility_weights` block in its YAML config to weight scores toward projects with particular utility labels.
+   - These weights multiply the final EigenTrust output for devtooling projects based on their label assignments, allowing missions to emphasize specific tool functions.
+   - -See the [Devtooling Labels Experiment](https://github.com/opensource-observer/insights/tree/main/experiments/devtooling_labels) for details on how labels are derived.

 All of these properties are configurable in each algorithm's associated YAML.
 We encourage the community to propose different settings that reflect how we want to reward certain forms of usage.